 You’ll get a Free SSL (Secure Sockets Layer) certificate.
 An SSL certificate secures the communication between your customer and your site.
 It’s advisable for all sites but when you’re dealing with your customer’s private financial data, it’s a non-negotiable.

-SiteGround also makes sure your site is PCI compliant, the Payment Card Industry’s data security standards put in place to keep your customers’ card details safe.
+SiteGround also makes sure your site is PCI-compliant.
+This refers to the Payment Card Industry’s (PCI) Data Security Standards (DSS) put in place to keep your customers’ card details safe.

 SiteGround provides 24/7 support across phone, live chat and ticket.
 You also don’t have to worry about installing the latest WordPress updates.
 SiteGround will take care of this for you, along with daily backups.

 Like SiteGround, Bluehost is officially endorsed by WooCommerce (and WordPress).

 WooCommerce hosting by Bluehost comes with WooCommerce pre-installed, and all plans include an SSL certificate.
 You’ll also get access to a dedicated support line.